 - Represented and advised insurers regarding complex contractual issues, including policy interpretation, contractual indemnification, duty to defend, and additional insured tenders.

-- Negotiated favorable settlements in cases involving breach of contract, violations of the Texas Insurance Code and Texas Deceptive Trade Practices-Consumer Protection Act, and breach of the common law duty of good faith and fair dealing against insurance companies and adjusters in commercial and residential cases.
+- Negotiated favorable settlements in cases involving breach of contract, violations of the Texas Insurance Code and Texas Deceptive Trade Practices-Consumer Protection Act, breach of the common law duty of good faith and fair dealing, and fraud against insurance companies and adjusters in commercial and residential property cases.

-- Argued appeal at the Second Court of Appeals involving an ownership dispute over property.
+- Argued appeal at the Texas Second Court of Appeals involving an ownership dispute arising from alleged fraudulent transfers of property.